Shear flows and their suppression at large aspect ratio. Two-dimensional simulations of a growing convection zone: Summary and Discussion

-Recent work by \citet{2020arXiv200502084W} explored in detail the influence of the aspect ratio of the domain on the evolution of the zonal flow in thermal convection.
-By imposing initial conditions consistent with a linear shear-flow, and pure convective rolls, \citet{2020arXiv200502084W} found that the zonal flow only persists or arises when the aspect ratio of the domain is smaller than a certain value depending on $Ra$ and $Pr$.
-For larger values, simulations initialized with convective cells do not develop sheared-flows, and the ones initialized with zonal flows experiment a transition to convective cells.
+Recent work by \citet{2020JFM...905A..21W} explored in detail the influence of the aspect ratio of the domain on the evolution of the zonal flow in thermal convection.
+By imposing initial conditions consistent with a linear shear-flow, and pure convective rolls, \citet{2020JFM...905A..21W} found that the zonal flow only persists or arises when the aspect ratio of the domain is smaller than a certain value depending on $Ra$ and $Pr$.
+For larger values, simulations initialized with convective cells do not develop sheared-flows, and the ones initialized with zonal flows transition to convective cells.
 Those results support previous findings by \citet{2014PhFl...26e4104F}, who demonstrated that in fluid domains of large aspect ratio, the tilting instability that enhances zonal flows can be suppressed due to the non-linear interaction of horizontal modes of the velocity field.
-We did not perform a spectral analysis to reveal the physical mechanism behind the zonal flow, but our simulations including composition gradients seem to exhibit the same behaviour.
+Our simulations including composition gradients exhibit the same behaviour.
 We find that zonal flows only appear when the aspect ratio of the convective zone is smaller than two, and that it can be suppressed using wider fluid domains (see Figs. \ref{fig_aspect_ratio_Ra} and \ref{fig_shear_supress}).

 The zonal flow and its effects are a problem for two-dimensional studies of convective transport and mixing in fluids where strong shear flows are not expected to appear.
-For example, layer formation and transport across diffusive interfaces in double-diffusive convection \citep{2015ApJ...815...42G,2020arXiv200502084W}.
+For example, layer formation and transport across diffusive interfaces in double-diffusive convection \citep{2015ApJ...815...42G,2020JFM...905A..21W}.
 However, the fact that zonal flows do not appear at large aspect ratio suggests that two-dimensional simulations could still be useful to study convection and related problems involving stable composition gradients (such as convective overshoot).
 We did not explore different boundary conditions, however, additional simulations with the numerical set-up of \citet{2015ApJ...815...42G} but using a much larger aspect ratio would be of great interest in order to see if zonal flows can also be avoided in that situation.